-The Annual General Meeting decides on the remuneration and other financial benefits of the members of Kesko Corporation's Board and its Committees annually.
+The Annual General Meeting decides on the remuneration and other financial benefits of the members of Kesko’s Board of Directors and its Committees’ members annually.
 The remuneration of the members of the Board and its Committees is paid in cash.
-The Board members do not have share compensation or share-based compensation schemes.
-Nor do they participate in the other remuneration schemes or pension plans of the Company.
+The Board members do not have share remuneration or share-based remuneration plans.
+Nor do they participate in the other compensation plans or pension plans of the Company.

-The remuneration scheme of the President and CEO and the other members of the Group Management Board consists of a non-variable monetary salary (monthly salary), fringe benefits (free car and mobile phone benefit), a performance bonus based on criteria decided annually (short-term remuneration scheme), a share-based compensation (long-term remuneration scheme) and management's retirement benefits.
+The remuneration scheme of the President and CEO and the other members of the Group Management Board consists of a fixed monetary salary (monthly salary), fringe benefits (free car and mobile phone benefit), a performance bonus based on criteria decided annually (short-term compensation scheme), a share compensation plan (long-term compensation scheme) and management's retirement benefits.

 The Board of Directors monitors the implementation of the remuneration schemes of the President and CEO and the other Group Management Board members.